SAP-archive/teched2020-DEV164/exercises/ex12/README.md

 }
 ````

 4. Switch to the browser tab where the application preview is opened.
-Now you see your own custom control displaying the temperature also graphically for every kooling house.
+Now you see your own custom control displaying the temperature also graphically for every icehouse.
 <br><br>![](images/12_03_0040.png)<br><br>